Kazu010101/Splunk-security-monitoring-portfolio/README.md

-# Configuring Alert on Splunk
+# Configuring Brute-Force Alert on Splunk

 Alerts on Splunk are saved searches that can be triggered when certain pre-determined conditions are met.
 They can be scheduled or in real-time.